almosr/preic/README.md

       variable names.

 - `-o <optim flags>` - optional optimisation flags, when set then relevant processing will be completed on the output:
+    * `0` - replace `0` numeric literals by `.` that is parsed faster by the interpreter.
+Only numeric `0` will be replaced, 0 character inside string literals or after `REM` commands will not be affected.
-    * `i` - Simplify variable comparison against non-zero in IF statement to the variable itself.
+    * `i` - simplify variable comparison against non-zero in IF statement to the variable itself.
 This optimisation is applied to simple variable checks only without any arithmetics inside the `IF` statement.
     * `j` - join BASIC lines, when set then processing attempts to join as many lines as safely possible.
 Longer and fewer lines make the program run faster.